 Promotes hair growth

-Aloe vera has the incredible ability to increase blood circulation to an area.
+Aloe vera has the incredible ability to to an area.
 That’s part of why its healing properties are so unique.

 When you use aloe vera on your hair and scalp, blood flow to your scalp increases.
 When your scalp has been cleansed and your hair has been conditioned with aloe vera, you might see that hair breakage and loss slows down.